**Updated on 03/23/21 to reflect accurate links, dates, and information**

 You could also open a checking account.

 If you’re worried about carrying that much cash, however, you might consider opening up a checking account with your local credit union.
 Banks are considered essential services, and remain open.
 If you are not comfortable walking into the bank, many traditional banks are also accepting online checking account applications.
 Golden 1 Credit Union is accepting online applications.
-They also have a mobile banking app, which would allow you to use your smartphone’s camera to deposit your stimulus check.
+Mechanics Bank is also accepting online applications.
+Both banks have mobile banking apps, which allow you to use your smartphone’s camera to deposit your stimulus check.

 There are a few digital alternatives to a checking account.

-Cash App is reportedly allowing users to deposit their stimulus checks for free.
+Cash App is allowing users to deposit their stimulus checks for free.
 Cash App offers a Cash Card service.
-Once you sign up, they will send you a free debit card connected to your account balance.
-PayPal is also allowing people with bank accounts to deposit their stimulus check for free.
+Once you sign up, they will send you a free debit card connected to your account balance—you do not need to have a bank account to do this.
+PayPal is allowing people with bank accounts to deposit their stimulus check for free.
 They also offer a separate Cash Card service, which will send you a free debit card after you sign up.
+Another option for people with bank accounts is to deposit your stimulus check directly into Venmo using their “cash a check” feature.

 If you are struggling to fill out your non-filer form or have other questions about your stimulus check, you can call the Bay Area Legal Aid’s Legal Advice Line (local phone numbers listed here).
 You can also schedule an appointment with Lawyers in the Library, a free program hosted by the Oakland Public Library that allows you to make a one-on-one appointment with a volunteer lawyer.
 You may also be able to receive assistance through Earn it Keep it Save it, Alameda County Social Services, or San Francisco Human Services.